opennetworkinglab/onos-p4-tutorial/EXERCISE-2.md

 #### Build and reload the app

-Use the following commands to build and reload your app while ONOS is running:
+Use the following command to build and reload your app while ONOS is running:

 ```
-$ make app-build
-$ make app-reload
+$ make app-build app-reload
 ```

 When building the app, the modified P4 compiler outputs (`bmv2.json` and